-Cape Town experiences a major transformation over the Easter Weekend.
+Cape Town experiences a major transformation over the TOM weekend.
 Runners bustle all over town, while out-of-towners and tourists fill the local restaurants and popular running routes.

 From professional athlete to first-time participant and Ultra or Half Marathon novice – crowd support is always appreciated and for many, the unconditional cheering is what gets them through the race.

-The great news is that the OMTOM offers some of the best and most beautiful spectator spots to choose from.
+The great news is that TOM offers some of the best and most beautiful spectator spots to choose from.

 Find out where best to catch all the action of the world’s most beautiful marathon:

 Although not the most scenic part of the route, the atmosphere at the start is an experience.
 The nerves are palpable, an early morning chill in the air and the anxious murmur of thousands of runners audible over the sound of footsteps and heavy breathing as the runners amble along the dimly lit warm up stretch.

 The Half Marathon splits off towards Edinburgh Drive, and Protea and Paradise Roads are usually lined with local residents enjoying their morning coffee while shouting words of encouragement.

 After crossing the start line, Ultra Marathon runners stay on Main Road all the way to Fish Hoek, so simply choose your nearest location and support the Ultra Marathon runners as they tackle the first 20km of their race along this flat section of the route.